Major Flooding Expected For Much Of Northeast Corridor During Evening Commute

 “This storm may create some of the highest tides that the Northeast has seen in more than a decade.
 Some beaches may be completely underwater as this storm passes off the coast.
 This storm may not have a name, but it is causing some serious problems and disruptions along the coast.”

-Rainfall will reach 2 to 4 inches from far eastern New Jersey to northern Massachusetts, with local amounts up to 8 inches in spots.
+Rainfall from the Nor'easter will reach 2 to 4 inches from far eastern New Jersey to northern Massachusetts, with local amounts up to 8 inches in spots.

 Winds of 40 to 60 mph will lash coastal Virginia to New England, and some gusts could reach 80 mph.